touchHLE/touchHLE/dev-docs/building.md

 A list of supported target platforms (platforms you can build touchHLE _for_) can be found in `README.md`.
 However, that's not the whole story, because you should also know supported host platforms when building (platforms you can build touchHLE _on_).

 Things tend to be easiest when the target and host platforms are the same.
 When they aren't the same, it's called “cross-compilation”.

-These are expected to work:
+These three platforms are [used by our GitHub Actions CI](../.github/workflows/touchHLE_release.yml)

 * Building for x64 Windows on x64 Windows
 * Building for x64 macOS on x64 macOS
+* Building for AArch64 Android on x64 Linux

+This platform is manually tested by certain developers:

 * Building for AArch64 Android on x64 macOS

 These should also work but aren't regularly tested: